CmdrApollo/ZineScript/docs/documentation/index.md

 3. width - the surface's width, measured in inches
 4. height - the surface's height, measured in inches

-`zine:image` returns a surface object.
+`zine:newSurface` returns a surface object.

 ## noise